rcmcooperative/SSI-RCM101-Training/README.md

 - **Vision:** Software users and developers leading inclusive, professional and sustainable communities.
 - **Mission:** Delivering focused training and fostering collaborative networks that enable Research Software Engineers to excel in building and managing effective research communities.
 - **Objectives:**
-1. Develop training for online delivery
+1. Develop training for SSI Fellows
-1. Bring together SSI Fellows interest in RCM
+1. Bring together SSI Fellows interested in research community management (RCM)
-1. Look for further collaboration opportunities
+1. Look for opportunities to collaborate with SSI towards our shared vision

 ## Roadmap

-RCM Cooperative were approached by [SSI](http://software.ac.uk/) to deliver research community management training for Fellows, many of which are partially or wholly responsible for the management of research communities.
+RCM Cooperative were approached by [SSI](http://software.ac.uk/) to deliver RCM training for Fellows, many of which are partially or wholly responsible for the management of research communities.

-We proposed to develop our existing training materials [from November 2024](https://doi.org/10.5281/zenodo.14050214), and [July 2025](https://doi.org/10.5281/zenodo.15778697) for an online cohort, and additionally include a "clinic" component.
+We proposed to develop our existing "RCM 101"training materials [from November 2024](https://doi.org/10.5281/zenodo.14050214), and [July 2025](https://doi.org/10.5281/zenodo.15778697) for an online cohort, and additionally include a "clinic" component where Fellows could provide guided peer support on their RCM challenges.

-The development and delivery of materials was funded by **SSI Fellow Further Development Fund** awards to Malvika Sharan and Emma Karoune (see [the fund application](./project-management/funding-application.md) [this issue tracking acquisition of the funding](https://github.com/rcmcooperative/SSI-RCM101-Training/issues/2)), with Oscar Siep supporting through advertisement, registration and scheduling of the training.
+The development and delivery of training materials was funded by **SSI Fellow Further Development Fund** awards to Malvika Sharan and Emma Karoune (see [the fund application](./project-management/funding-application.md) and [this issue tracking award of the funding](https://github.com/rcmcooperative/SSI-RCM101-Training/issues/2)), with Oscar Seip supporting through advertisement, registration and scheduling of the training.
-Development and delivery of the training were managed by all team members, tracking on [this issue](https://github.com/rcmcooperative/SSI-RCM101-Training/issues/3).
+Development and delivery of the training was managed by all team members, tracking on [this issue](https://github.com/rcmcooperative/SSI-RCM101-Training/issues/3).

-This repo is the collection of materials prepared for these workshops and contributions by participants, including feedback in the workshops.
+This repo is the collection of materials prepared for these workshops, and the collaborative contributions made by participants, including their anonymous feedback on the workshops.

+You can review our [success against our objectives](./project-management/success-against-objectives.md) to see our reflections on this work to date!

 We are continuing to work collaboratively with SSI to build and professionalise community management capacity, through joint grant applications and future training plans.
-We would love to connect with anyone with a similar [vision](#vision-mission-and-objectives), and explore ways we can support your work.
+We would love to connect with people or groups with a similar [vision](#vision-mission-and-objectives), and explore ways we can support your work.
 Please [get in touch!](#contact)

-You can review our [success against our objectives](./project-management/success-against-objectives.md) to see our reflections on this work to date!

 ## Milestones